 What industries are interested in the Celpax smiley buttons?

 – It’s often more about the individual, about what type of manager you are, than the industry.
-Generally, you could say that they’re used a lot in IT, and blue collar industries.
+Generally, you could say that they’re used a lot in IT, tech companies, and blue collar industries.

 – We knew from the start that we wanted to create something that would get more people motivated at work, and to help people talk to each other in the workplace.

 Full story here (in Swedish hehe).